Cryostat 3.0.0

 value: "http://$(POD_IP):9977"

-# Replace "abcd1234" with a base64-encoded authentication token.
-For example,
+# Replace "abcd1234" with an authentication token.
+For example, on OpenShift,

-# in your terminal, do 'oc whoami -t | base64' to use your user account's
+# do 'oc whoami --show-token' in your terminal to retrieve your user account's token.

-# the Cryostat server.
+# with the Cryostat server.

 - name: CRYOSTAT_AGENT_AUTHORIZATION